Common Types of Criminal Charges in Arizona

 When a person is found in the merchant's establishment with concealed goods, that merchant may detain the person on the premises for questioning and summon law enforcement.

 Taking the property or money of another without the owner’s permission can result in a charge of theft or embezzlement.
 The seriousness of the charge depends upon many factors, including the value of the property taken and/or the amount of money embezzled.
 The reason why the defendant committed the theft and/or the ability to make restitution can also have an impact on the case.
-The Phoenix, Arizona criminal defense attorneys with Montano Arentz & Handler, PLLC can help negotiate a plea bargain or represent you at trial.
-Contact Montano Arentz & Handler, PLLC.
+The Phoenix, Arizona criminal defense attorneys with Montano Arentz & Associates, PLLC can help negotiate a plea bargain or represent you at trial.
+Contact Montano Arentz & Associates, PLLC.